 Bana declined to discuss her role in the fund, where she is listed as a “settlor,” or a person who legally transfers control of an asset to a trustee.
 She said she would likely issue a statement to the media in the near future.

-According to the IRS, a tax-exempt political organization like the Mosby Trust must file a Form 8872 listing contributions and expenditures.
+According to the IRS, a tax-exempt political organization like the Mosby Trust must file a Form 8871 as well as periodic Form 8872s that list contributions and expenditures.

-So far, no report has been filed online.
+So far, no Form 8872 has been filed online.

 Statements by Murphy and Miller

 An investigation by the Baltimore Board of Ethics found that the trust raised over $14,300 for the Mosbys as of March 15.